neicnordic/neic.no/_forums/forum-storage.md

     text: Mailing list (subscription requires approval)
 ---

-## Object Storage - upskill of technical staff competencies
+## Object Storage services for research
-The forum aims at sharing and gathering information and possibly forming an idea of a collaborative development project.
+The forum aims at sharing and gathering information on how to deploy object storage services for research across different services provided in a compatible manner.